Achievable logoAchievable logo

 • Liability imposed by law

-Any person or entity owning property or a business is legally responsible for any bodily injury or property damage to others arising out of his/her personal or business activities.
-Liability insurance covers an insured for his/her legal responsibility for bodily injury or property damage to others.
+Any person or entity owning property or a business is legally responsible for bodily injury or property damage to others arising out of their personal or business activities.
+Liability insurance covers an insured for their legal responsibility for bodily injury or property damage to others.

 Liability protection is sometimes referred to as third-party coverage.
-Property insurance contracts have two parties (the insured and the insurer).
-Liability insurance also involves a third party: the person sustaining an injury who may take legal action against the insured.
+Property insurance contracts involve two parties (the insured and the insurer).
+Liability insurance also involves a third party: the person who sustains an injury and may take legal action against the insured.
 While a liability insurance contract is a two-party contract, it may make claim payments to a third party.

 Liability policies provide coverage up to stated limits.
 Coverage may be provided on a: